sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 }
 ```

-The payload's book is the created book from the mutation.
-Since the whole updated object is returned, you don't need to
+The payload's book is the book created by the mutation.
-re-query it behind.
+Since the whole updated object is returned, you don't need to re-query it behind.

 #### Custom Errors in Results